Exit

 2. If high HP, usually B

-5. Count number of grooves (usually one or two) – this tells you how many belts are needed
+5. Count the number of grooves (usually one or two) – this tells you how many belts are needed.

-2. Buy the belts LOL (if you want the best set it and forget it solution, click here to give us some details and we’ll quote you what we use)
+2. Buy the replacement belts-LOL (if you want the best set-it-and-forget-it solution, click here to give us some details and we’ll quote you what we use)

 3. Put the new belts on starting on the smallest pulley and rolling on to larger